olive-language/olive/docs/introduction.md

 **Safety you can trust.** Memory leaks, double-frees, and data races are some of the hardest bugs to track down.
 Olive's compiler catches these errors while you're writing the code, not after you've deployed it.

-**Code is for humans.** We spend more time reading code than writing it.
-Olive's design prioritizes readability.
-No unnecessary symbols or boilerplate—just the logic of your program.
+**Code is for people.** We spend more time reading code than writing it, so Olive is built to be easy on the eyes.
+No unnecessary symbols or boilerplate; just your program's logic.

 ## Key Concepts